asif31iqbal/CourseraAndroidDevelopmentLabs/ReadMe.md

 ## UI Labs
 - Filled in the code for creating a simple application that uses a variety of UI elements including: Buttons, TextViews and Checkboxes.
 (All tests passed)
+- Added background colors for Todo items - Red for not done and green for done.
+- Replaced the Priority TextView with a drop down (spinner) so that user can change the priority of an existing Todo item.